-Helping 3 Year Old Express His Feelings So He Can Manage Them
+Helping Your Child Work Through Emotions So He Can Manage Them

 I have a three year old boy and 1 year old daughter.
 We have been using attachment parenting for 6 months now.
 Things have gotten better since we stopped using timeouts and the occasional spanking, but I can't seem to help my son feel safe enough to stop stuffing his feelings.
 My son and I are very similar and stubborn and it takes a lot of energy to keep little things like washing hands, or not touching a hot stove from becoming power struggles.
 He is really unhappy when his sister isn't napping and it comes out all the wrong ways.
 He's jealous if she plays with her own toys.